 So, a healthy intestine will better perform this function and contribute to optimal emotional health.

 At the same time, a weakened organ can generate specific unpleasant emotions.
-On the contrary, a healthy organ endows us with specific positive emotions.
+On the contrary, a healthy organ endows us with specific positive feelings.

-Let’s see how this works on each organ!
+Let’s see how Chi Nei Tsang works on each organ!

-In the traditional Chinese system, the functions of the heart are paired with the small intestine, and are affected by emotions such as impatience, excessive joy or euphoria, cruelty and hatred.
+In the traditional Chinese system, the functions of the heart are paired with the small intestine.
+They are affected by emotions such as impatience, excessive joy or euphoria, cruelty, and hatred.

-Paired with the large intestine, lungs are very sensitive to sadness, grief and depression.
-On the other hand, strong lungs respond to courage, determination and joy of living.
+Paired with the large intestine, the lungs are very sensitive to sadness, grief and depression.
+On the other hand, strong lungs respond to courage, determination and the joy of living.

 Kidney and bladder